TVA in Tennessee

 - In Tennessee, TVA operates 19 hydroelectric dams, six coal-fired power plants, two nuclear power plants, seven combustion turbine sites and a pumped-storage plant, with a combined generating capacity of more than 19,655 megawatts.

-- TVA operates ten solar facilities in Tennessee: a 35-kilowatt facility at the Adventure Science Center in Nashville; two 10-kilowatt facilities at Dollywood in Pigeon Forge; a 17-kilowatt facility at Ijams Nature Center in Knoxville; a 10-kilowatt facility at Cocke County High School in Newport; a 17-kilowatt facility at the American Museum of Science and Energy in Oak Ridge; an 8‑kilowatt facility at Morgan County Vocational School in Wartburg; a 97-kilowatt facility at Finley Stadium in Chattanooga, a 19-kilowatt facility at Gibson County High School in Dyer, and a 32-kilowatt facility at the Bridges Center in Memphis.
+- TVA operates eight solar facilities in Tennessee: a 31-kilowatt facility at the Adventure Science Center in Nashville; a 17-kilowatt facility at Ijams Nature Center in Knoxville; a 10-kilowatt facility at Cocke County High School in Newport; a 17-kilowatt facility at the American Museum of Science and Energy in Oak Ridge; a 9‑kilowatt facility at Morgan County Vocational School in Wartburg; a 97-kilowatt facility at Finley Stadium in Chattanooga; a 20-kilowatt facility at Gibson County High School in Dyer; and a 32-kilowatt facility at the Bridges Center in Memphis.

 - Methane gas—a source of renewable energy—from the city of Memphis’ wastewater treatment plant is burned with coal at TVA’s Allen Fossil Plant, adding 8 megawatts of generating capacity.

-- TVA is completing construction of Watts Bar Nuclear Plant Unit 2, in Spring City.
+- TVA has completed construction of Watts Bar Nuclear Plant Unit 2, in Spring City.
 This second reactor will add more than 1,100 megawatts of nuclear generating capacity when it comes online.
 It will be the nation’s first new nuclear generation of the 21st Century.

 Land and Water Stewardship